Mouna Ragam: Plot

-Chandrakumar does not care about Divya's past as he wants to build a future with her.
-He tells Divya to either sign the divorce papers he has just obtained, or accept the anklets he bought as his wedding gift to her; Divya chooses divorce.
-They consult a lawyer who tells them that according to the law, since they are newly married they must wait one year to file for divorce.
-The couple are forced to live together for a year.
+After hearing her story, Chandrakumar tells Divya that he does not care about her past, but the future that he wants to build with her.
+He tells her to either sign the divorce papers he has obtained, or accept the anklets he bought as his wedding gift to her; Divya chooses divorce.
+They consult a lawyer who tells them that, per law they must wait one year to file for divorce since they are newly married.
+The couple is forced to live together for a year.

-Having told Chandrakumar about her past and the reason why she was unable to accept her marriage, Divya finds herself finally free from her mental baggage and depressed state.
+Having told Chandrakumar about her past and the reason she was unable to accept her marriage, Divya finds herself free from her mental baggage and discomfort around Chandrakumar.
 She begins to appreciate her situation and make the most of it.
-Conversely, Chandrakumar is wary of her as he fears what would happen at the end of the year when their divorce would be approved.
+Conversely, Chandrakumar is wary of her presence in his life as he fears what would happen once their divorce is approved.
 Troubled, he distances himself from her and rejects her every move.
 At the same time, he slowly begins falling in love with her while denying his feelings to himself.

-Chandrakumar is attacked by his company's labourers because he had suspended their union leader.
-Divya brings him to a nearby hospital, where he survives after receiving treatment.
-After he is discharged from the hospital, Divya takes care of him and realises that she has fallen in love with him.
-She tries to show it by wearing the anklets which are Chandrakumar's wedding gift to her.
-But before she could do this, Chandrakumar asks her to return to Madras and books her trip, thinking she was simply being immature as she was trying to surprise him by the sound of her feet.
+One day, Chandrakumar is attacked by his company's labourers because he had suspended their union leader, and Divya rushes him to a nearby hospital.
+After Chandrakumar is discharged, Divya takes care of him and realises that she has fallen in love with him.
+She tries to show it by wearing the anklets he bought for her.
+But before he can notice the anklets, they enter an argument as Divya tried to surprise him.
+He asks her to return to Madras and books her trip.
+Some time later, Chandrakumar notices the anklets and realises that Divya does love him, but the next morning, both continue remaining distant.

-After Divya arrives alone at the railway station, she runs into Chandrakumar, who gives her the divorce papers that she had requested, saying they have been approved.
-Divya breaks down, telling Chandrakumar that she loves him and would wait indefinitely for him to reciprocate, and tears the divorce papers.
-A pleasantly surprised Chandrakumar catches up with the train which Divya is in, stops it and takes Divya home.
+Once Chandrakumar leaves for work, Divya arrives alone at the railway station, where she sees Chandrakumar waiting for her.
+He hands her the divorce papers, saying they were approved that morning.
+Divya breaks down, telling Chandrakumar that she loves him and would wait indefinitely for him to reciprocate.
+She tears the divorce papers and leaves to catch her train.
+Chandrakumar, surprised at Divya's open declaration, catches the departing train, stops it and carries Divya home.